Canmore, Alberta: Sports

-Canmore is a mecca for outdoor enthusiasts.
-Climbing is popular with traditional, sport and multi-pitch climbs throughout the Bow Valley, and the area is a world destination for ice climbing.
-Kayakers and canoeists can enjoy guided trips with one of the many local outfitters, or independently navigate the surrounding rivers and lakes.
-Caving enthusiasts will enjoy the extensive Rat's Nest Cave.
-Mountain bikers will enjoy the extensive trail network in the Canmore area and can check for updated trail reports.
+Climbing is popular with traditional, sport and multi-pitch climbs throughout the Bow Valley, and the area is a destination for ice climbing.

 The local Alberta Junior Hockey League team is the Canmore Eagles.
 In 2001, Canmore resident and Eagles goalie "Double Blocker" Dan Blackburn, was drafted into the National Hockey League to play for the New York Rangers.
 The two-time Stanley Cup-winner Brayden Point has played for Eagles.
 The local Bantam hockey team is the Canmore Eagles.
 The hockey movie Mystery, Alaska (1999) was filmed in Canmore.

 Canmore is the official home to the Canadian National cross-country skiing and biathlon teams.
 This, combined with the Canmore Nordic Centre has resulted in the town becoming a magnet for aspiring athletes in both sports.
 Full and part-time athletes can be seen training around town and in the local area all year around.

 On February 22, 2006, Canmore local Chandra Crawford won the gold medal in the women's cross-country 1.1-kilometre sprint at the 2006 Winter Olympics in Turin, Italy.
 Beckie Scott, gold medalist in the women's cross country skiing pursuit race in the 2002 Winter Olympics in Salt Lake City, Utah also makes her home in Canmore.

 The Canmore Nordic Centre is a destination for many large sporting events.
 During the summer season, mountain bike races (including the World 24 Hour championships in 2009 and the Canadian National Championships in 2010) are held there.
 During the winter season, the facility sees several cross-country ski races, ranging from local events to the FIS World Cup in 2005, 2008, 2009, 2012, and 2016.

-Canmore United is the highly popular and successful local soccer team, participating in the summer Bow Valley Soccer League, as well as tournaments in British Columbia, Saskatchewan and Alberta.
+Canmore United is the local soccer team, participating in the summer Bow Valley Soccer League, as well as tournaments in British Columbia, Saskatchewan and Alberta.

 The Canmore Youth Skate Park was built in the summer of 2009.

+There is a paved 26-km bicycle path going from Canmore to Banff.
+The path follows the highway, and is primarily a gentle uphill climb from Canmore to Banff.
+There is frequently a light wind blowing from Banff towards Canmore, and because of this fact and the elevation gain, the path is more strenuous going to Banff than is the return trip.
+In Canmore, there are several shops at which bicycles can be rented, including Chateau Mountain Sports.

 Media

-The primary newspapers for the town are the Rocky Mountain Outlook and the Banff Crag & Canyon which took over the Canmore Leader in 2013.
+The primary newspapers for the town are the Rocky Mountain Outlook and the Bow Valley Crag and Canyon which took over the Canmore Leader and the Banff Crag & Canyon in 2013.
 The only radio station operating out of Canmore is CHMN-FM, an adult contemporary station run by Rogers Media.
 Former Much Music VJ, Bradford How was employed by the Rogers owned, Mountain FM (broadcast at 106.5 FM) before he won the MuchMusic VJ Search competition in 2000.